2016 Grant Recipients

 - Submit all required materials for proposal to: Tracey A. Martin in the Society for the Advancement of Psychotherapy (Division 29 of APA) Central Office, firstname.lastname@example.org

-- You will receive an electronic confirmation of your submission within 24 hours, which will provide you with an assigned application number.
+- You will receive an electronic confirmation of your submission within 24 hours.
 If you do not receive confirmation, your proposal was not received; please resubmit.

 Questions about this program should be directed to the Society for the Advancement of Psychotherapy Science and Scholarship Domain Representative (Dr. Susan Woodhouse at email@example.com), or Tracey A. Martin in the Society for the Advancement of Psychotherapy (Division 29 of APA) Central Office, firstname.lastname@example.org.